 ABOUT THE BOOK

 In seeking these answers, Di Smith’s journey took her along a winding path of self-help books and spiritual texts to where she eventually discovered the heart of mindfulness.
-Meditating has become her release valve for fear, uncertainty and unhappiness.
+This has become her compass for navigating her through

 In this book, Di shares her personal stories of living through the trials and tribulations of a country she deeply loves.

 In the beautiful tapestry of these pages, her wisdom and insight mindfully point out a clear path to guide us through the

 A Lighter Way of Being is a collaboration between author Di Smith and conceptual photographer Ker.

 On average, more than fifty thousand thoughts pass through our minds every day.
 With so many thoughts passing through our heads, how can we remain clear?
 So much of our lives is fuelled by our imagination which can lead us into suffering.